1. How Returnly collects your information

 We may also collect information about you from any contact you have with any of our services or employees, such as, with our customer support team, in surveys, or through interactions with our affiliates.

 1.3.
 Cookies and other tracking technologies

-- Site operations: Enabling features that are necessary for providing you the Services on our site, such as identifying you as being signed in, tracking content views, remembering your preferences, and the number of times you have been shown content.
+- Site Operations: Enabling features that are necessary for providing you the Services on our site, such as identifying you as being signed in, tracking content views, remembering your preferences, and the number of times you have been shown an advertisement.

 - Analytics: Allowing us to understand how our Services are being used, track site performance, and make improvements.

-- Personalized advertising and product recommendations: Delivering tailored advertising based on your preferences or interests across services and devices, and measuring the effectiveness of advertisements.
+- Personalized Advertising: Delivering tailored advertising based on your preferences or interests across services and devices and measuring the effectiveness of advertisements.